zanesterling/rts/LOG.md

   sit back, the game will put them all on top of each other.
 I might not fix this one until I have some idea how I want to handle collisions.

+---

+The first two issues mentioned above are now solved.
+Units are still all put in the same spot, but that's okay for now.

 ## 2024-02-29
 Today adding buildings.
 A lot of the logic should be same as units: they can be selected, they have abilities ... probably other things are shared too.